Education About Asia (EAA) welcomes submission of manuscripts and reviews for publication.

 - Proofreading: Authors should have their papers spell-checked and proofread by colleagues or other professionals before submission.
 Errors in spelling, typography, grammar, or syntax may obscure the significance of a manuscript's content.

-Transliteration: Non-English words that appear in any of the Merriam-Webster dictionaries are acceptable in most contexts.
+- Transliteration: Non-English words that appear in any of the Merriam-Webster dictionaries are acceptable in most contexts.
 In most other cases, however, please use diacritics.
-Consult instructions for diacritic use in the Chicago Manual of Style (16th Edition).
+Consult instructions for diacritic use in The Chicago Manual of Style, 17th ed.
 Italicize all non-English words the first time they appear in the manuscript.
 Thereafter, italics are not necessary.

 Manuscript Preparation: Authors should submit a copy of their manuscript by e-mail attachment to the editorial office at email@example.com.

 All text, including notes, references, tables, figure captions, and

 quotations, should be double-spaced.
 Authors are strongly encouraged to